Posted December 10, 2019

 1. Use Industrial Racking Systems for Enhanced Strength and Durability

-For storing industrial materials such as coils, dies, lumber, sheet metal and tubing, structural steel I-beam racking systems are ideal.
+For storing industrial materials such as coils, dies, lumber, sheet metal, and tubing, structural steel I-beam racking systems are ideal.
 These systems provide superior durability and strength compared to conventional steel racking.

 Dexco® coil and die racks from Ross Technology can typically support between 2,000 and 80,000 pounds per bay, and can be engineered to handle even higher load requirements upon request.
 Ross engineers racking systems according to the standards for buildings and bridges from the American Institute of Steel Construction (AISC).